Torin's fishing wish was the reel thing!

 He has a fish tank in his bedroom and loves watching big fishing videos on YouTube.

-When the local Make-A-Wish volunteers visited Torin, he told them through a speech device the words “plane, fish and big boat”.
+When the local Make-A-Wish volunteers visited Torin, he told them the words “plane, fish and big boat” through a speech device.

-As COVID-19 put the brakes on Torin’s Tasmanian trip, the Make-A-Wish community began focussing on how to keep Torin engaged.
+As COVID-19 put the brakes in 2020 on Torin wish to go to Tasmania on a fishing trip, the Make-A-Wish community began focusing on keeping Torin engaged.

-Robbie made a video for Torin reassuring him his wish will eventually come true.
+Robbie made a video for Torin, reassuring him that his wish would eventually come true.

 You can make the impossible possible